cekkr/grid-pascal-sim.html/README.md

   Enter a project name to save the current configuration (including both logic scripts and gradient settings) into `localStorage`.
 Use the dropdown to reload or delete saved studies.

 - **Canvas Interaction**
   Click nodes to inspect coordinates, generation, value, parents, and children.
+The Binary Paths panel in the inspector derives C(n, k) counts and sample enumerations; set `ENABLE_HOVER_ENUMERATION_POPUP` to `true` in `simulator.html` to mirror those metrics in a hover popup.
 Use the inspector’s lineage chips to jump directly to any parent or child.
 Drag to pan; scroll to zoom.
 The inspector can be dismissed via the close icon.

 ## Crafting Custom Logic
 - **Propagation Function**